NiallHornFX/COMP5823M-Mini-Solvers/Projects/Assignment_01_InverseKinematics/notes/A1_InverseKinemtics_Notes_00.md

 // [..]
 ```

-We could just get the map <joint, bone> bone and pass trans matrix directly to it, saving some time for sure.
+We could just get the `std::map<joint*, bone*>` bone and pass trans matrix directly to it, saving some time for sure.

 ___